fofr/paulhayes.photography/source/_posts/harvest-mouse-on-wheat.md

   - summer
 ---

-In the midsummer evening, this friendly harvest mouse paused to have a look around before climbing to the top of the wheat.
+In the midsummer evening at the British Wildlife Centre, this friendly harvest mouse paused to have a look around before climbing to the top of the wheat.